Celebs Go Dating: Series 11 (2022)

-Series 12 (2022)

-The twelfth series was confirmed in August 2022 after cast members were spotted and photographed filming for the series.
-It will air in 28 November 2022.
+The eleventh series was confirmed in August 2022 after cast members were spotted and photographed filming for the series.
 Love Island cast member Laura Anderson was scouted for the series "hours after" the end of her four-year long relationship with Dane Bowers.

+Series 12 (2023)

+The twelfth series was confirmed in June 2023 and the celebrities were announced thereafter.

+Series 13 (2024)

+The thirteenth series was confirmed in March 2024 and the celebrities were announced thereafter.

+Series 14 (2025)

+The fourteenth series was confirmed in April 2025 and the celebrities were announced thereafter.
+Christine McGuinness left before filming had finished because of personal reasons.